 Our goal is to treat TMJ by gently and naturally bringing the head, neck, jaw and bite into proper alignment.
 We always begin with a comprehensive evaluation to look for the signs and symptoms of TMJ dysfunction.
 Using advanced diagnostic equipment, the dentist will determine the source of instability and create a customized treatment plan to bring the teeth and bite into proper alignment.

 TMJ Mouth Guard A TMJ mouth guard is a removable oral appliance that helps to keep the teeth and jaw in proper position.
-Usually worn during sleep, and oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
+Usually worn during sleep, an oral appliance may also prevent teeth grinding or clenching which can lead to tooth wear and contribute to tooth decay and gum disease.
 TMJ treatment through splints, mouth guards and night guards can help to alleviate the most common symptoms of TMJ dysfunction and prevent damage to the teeth and gums.

 Bite Correction Procedures Occlusal equilibration, better known as bite correction or TMJ correction, is the process of adjusting the alignment of the teeth for optimal fit.
 The teeth should line up so that they make even contact with one another, creating a low-stress bite.

 Over 95% of TMJ dysfunction (TMD) and TMJ pain are caused by an improper occlusion.
-Bite correction can help to alleviate the symptoms of TMD such as sore jaw, headaches, teeth clenching, and more.
+Bite correction can help to alleviate the symptoms of TMD such as a sore jaw, headaches, teeth clenching, and more.